Listen to the article

 Renters Have Rights (Even When They're Wrong)

-The right lawyer and a property manager will review efforts you've made to resolve a renter dispute to be sure you've complied with local, state, and federal laws.
+The right lawyer and a property manager will review your efforts to resolve a renter dispute to ensure you've followed local, state, and federal laws.
 If eviction is the only reasonable next step, they'll also handle the process to protect you from legal action.

 Make Sure You Have Cause